 Even if you don’t connect with the issues above there are plenty of reasons to go to therapy as a family, that help individuals and the whole group.
-Read over this blog on positive things to work on in therapy to help find focus points that may not have occurred to you as viable therapy conversations.

 Structural family therapists work to uncover any unhealthy habitual behaviors or routines that negatively impact family dynamics.
 This therapy is intended to help families establish better routines so everyone can have a more loving and stable environment.

 What is Structural Family Therapy

 Structural Family Therapy is one of the most popular types of family therapy.
 Structural Family Therapy (SFT) is different from other therapies in that therapists address the family as a cohesive unit.